-We have written up some of the common questions we get asked.
+Here are answers to some of the common questions asked.
 Please click on the links below.
 If you don’t get your answer, please get in touch.

 - Ordering help